Congressman's Son 'Grounded' After Dabbing in Photo-Op With Paul Ryan

-“Are you going to sneeze?” the house speaker asked the teen
+“Are you going to sneeze?” the house speaker asked the teen+ READ ARTICLE

 House Speaker Paul Ryan was cordial but mystified when the teenaged son of a new Congressman tried to dab during a family photo-op on Tuesday.
 “Do you want to put your hand down?” he asked.
 “Are you going to sneeze?”